Any or all of the following categories of service to the campus community to include the following:

 - Developing and implementing inclusive curriculum on disability-related research and pedagogies

-Awards will be presented at the Disability Commission's Student Panel on Access program scheduled for March 1, 2017 (nomination deadline: February 19, 2017).
+Awards will be presented at the Disability Commission's Student Panel on Access program scheduled for March 6, 2018 (nomination deadline: midnight, February 20, 2018).

 2017 Commission on the Status of People with Disabilities Award Recipients